aaron11669/aaron11669.github.io/README.md

 <details class="project" markdown="1">
   <summary>Pressure Controller</summary>

 I designed and implemented a general-purpose pressure control system for laboratory use.
 The system includes a custom PCB and embedded software, and interfaces directly with the 40-pin GPIO header of an NVIDIA Jetson or Raspberry Pi.
-Once configured, the controller automatically actuates a solenoid valve to regulate pressure and track a specified setpoint.
+Once configured, the controller automatically controls a solenoid valve or a compressor to regulate pressure or track a specified setpoint.

 ### Notable Achievements